aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

   }
 ```

-This code in Java shows you how to output HTML with full quality images:
+This code  shows you how to output HTML with full quality images:

 ```php
   $pres = new Presentation("InputDoc.pptx");